Board Composition and Stakeholder Representation

 The number of board members required to be in place on an organization’s board is specified in the organization’s constitution and bylaws.
 This number can be changed with the approval of the board and the membership.
 Criteria around representation of stakeholders and clients are also laid out in an organization’s constitution although in some cases there may be guidelines imposed by a funder.
-For example, according to the guidelines of the Ministry of Training, Colleges and Universities (MTCU) for funded Literacy and Basic Skills (LBS) regional literacy networks, 50% of the board must be comprised of representatives of funded LBS delivery agencies.
+For example, according to the guidelines of the Ministry of Advanced Education and Skill Development (MAESD) for funded Literacy and Basic Skills (LBS) regional literacy networks, 50% of the board must be comprised of representatives of funded LBS delivery agencies.

 A general rule of thumb for non-profit organizations, board composition is a minimum of five board members and ideally no more than eleven.
 It is also recommended that a board have an odd number of members so that ties when voting may always be broken.